-A serious ethical dilemma is how to regulate the actions of the new “intelligent machines”.
-A specific case of this is “driverless” or “self-driving” cars.
-Their use could entail moral dilemmas, especially with respect to possible deaths in potential accidents.
-Researchers at Massachusetts Institute of Technology have designed a free online platform entitled “Moral Machine”, which presents dilemmas such as whose life would we choose to save in a hypothetical accident with one of these self-driving cars, an elderly or a young person, or a woman as opposed to a man, etc. This is a serious ethical problem that will have to be resolved before these “intelligent machines” start to form part of our society (see our assessment HERE on this particular issue).
+Researchers at the Massachusetts Institute of Technology have designed a free online platform entitled “Moral Machine”, which poses dilemmas such as which life would we choose to save in a hypothetical accident with one of these self-driving cars, that of an old man or a young man, or a woman versus a man etc. This ethical problem should be resolved before these “intelligent machines” become part of our society (see HERE ).

 Current use of intelligent machines